Frequently Asked Questions

 Can you guarantee my art will not be damaged or vandalized?

 No, unfortunately.
-While the cabinet is weather resistant, please consider possible UV or humidity damage before you install your piece.
+While the cabinet is weather resistant, please consider possible UV, heat or humidity damage before you install your piece.
 If you don’t accept the risk, please don’t play along.

 Can I display my sculpture?

 Please do!
-The cabinet is deep enough.
+The cabinet is about 8″ deep.
 If your art is best displayed on a pedestal, please provide one.
 As you place your art, take a moment to arrange the other works so that your piece shares the space in a tasteful manner.